morlinski/JSP-CodeCommunity/README.md

 # JSP-CodeCommunity
 JSP Servlet MVC Demo - social platform

-Feature: server and client side security for login/ registration/and adminstrative privilages.
+Feature: server and client side security for login/ registration/and adminstrative privilages.<br/>
-Feature: some dynamic content based on user interactions, login to logout, submitted questions shown in a test page.
+Feature: some dynamic content based on user interactions, login to logout, submitted questions shown in a test page.<br/>
-Feature: should fail gracefully?
+Feature: should fail gracefully?<br/>

 (DataBase For MySQL)